duchoang/aws-scala/README.md

     sbt 'release cross'     # To tag a release and publish to maven private release repo

 Obviously be sure the run the integration before releasing.

+Internally in Atlassian, we have a build and release pipeline on [Bamboo](https://engservices-bamboo.internal.atlassian.com/browse/OSSC-AWSSCALA), hopefully to be made public at some point soon.